wulfkaal/main/README.md

-# main directory structure for the first draft of the initial protocol
+# main directory structure for the first draft of Semada's initial POC protocol